moderndive/moderndive/README.md

-An R package of datasets and wrapper functions for [tidyverse](https://www.tidyverse.org/)-friendly introductory linear regression used in “Statistical Inference via Data Science: A ModernDive into R and the tidyverse” available at [ModernDive.com](https://moderndive.com/).
+An R package of datasets and wrapper functions for [tidyverse](https://www.tidyverse.org/)-friendly introductory linear regression used in “Statistical Inference via Data Science: A ModernDive into R and the Tidyverse” available at [ModernDive.com](https://moderndive.com/).

 ## Installation